A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Detailed Proofs

-\subsubsection{Proof of Lemma~\ref{lemma:number_of_nodes}}
+\subsection{Proof of Lemma~\ref{lemma:number_of_nodes}}

 The proof of this lemma is mainly based on the analysis of random walk on a binary tree.
 This analysis is similar to the one described in~\cite{Wang2018}.
 We reproduce a slightly different version of the proof that is more focused on finding a high probability bound on the number of nodes visited in the random walk.
 In this proof, we consider a binary tree of depth $d$, denoted by $\hat{\cT}$, to represent the tree considered in the random walk.
 We index the leaf nodes from $1$ to $n$ where $n = 2^d$.
+Throughout this proof, we refer to the high-performing nodes as target nodes.
 We begin with the case of a single target and then extend the proof for the case of multiple targets. \\

 WLOG, we consider the single target node to be the leaf node indexed as $1$.
 We divide the tree $\hat{\cT}$ into a sequence of sub-trees denoted by $\hat{\cT}_0, \hat{\cT}_1, \dots$ for $i =0, 1, 2, \dots d$ which are defined as follows.
 Consider the nodes on the path joining the root node to the target node.
 Such a path is unique as the underlying graph is a tree.
 Let $v_i$ denote the node on this path that is at a distance of $i$ from the target node.
-The distance between two nodes is defined as the length of the path connecting those two nodes. $\hat{\cT}_i$ is defined to be tree that contains the node $v_i$ along with the sub-tree rooted at the child that does not contain the target.
+The distance between two nodes is defined as the length of the path connecting those two nodes. $\hat{\cT}_i$ is defined to be tree that contains the node $v_i$ along with the sub-tree rooted at the child that does not contain the target node. \\

 This construction is similar to the one outlined in~\cite{Wang2018}.
 Also, $\hat{\cT}_{0}$ corresponds to the target node.
 Since the random walk is biased towards the minimizer, given the construction of $\hat{\cT}_i$, the probability that random walk is still in one of such sub-trees would decrease with time.
 To formalize this idea, we consider the last passage times of any sub-tree $\hat{\cT}_{i}$ for $1\leq i \leq d$.
 Let $\tau_i$ denote the last passage time to $\hat{\cT}_i$. \\

 We begin with the analysis for $\tau_d$.
 This problem of random walk on $\hat{\cT}_{d}$ can be mapped to the problem of a random walk on the set $S = \{ -1, 0, 1, 2, \dots d \}$.
 If each non-negative integer is mapped to the subset of nodes at the corresponding depth in the sub-tree, then our random walk on $\cT_{d}$ between different levels is equivalent to the random walk on these integers.
 Note that since the target node is not contained in this sub-tree, all nodes at the same depth are identical in terms of distance to the target node.
 In particular, they all are equally far away from exiting the tree and therefore can be abstracted into single node.
 This abstraction is precisely what leads to the equivalence between the two problems.
 Under this setup, the root node is mapped to $0$ and the sub-tree containing the target node is mapped to $-1$, indicating an exit from the sub-tree $\hat{\cT}_d$. \\